 At the event, the Go To Think Tanks Index Report for 2018 was presented.
-This Report represents the annual assessment of think tanks around the world, and on the occasion of its publication, in 80 countries and over 330 institutions and organisations, the same day events were held dedicated to its presentation.
-This year, the Report was presented in Serbia for the second consecutive year, organised by CEP.
+This report represents the annual assessment of think tanks around the world, and with its publication, events dedicated to its presentation were held in 80 countries and over 330 institutions and organisations on the same day.
+This year, at an event organised by CEP, the report was presented in Serbia for the second consecutive year.

 Highlights of the panel discussion

-“It is necessary for the dialogue between the professional community and the governing bodies to be significantly improved.
-If you do not trust experts, then you have a serious problem with the reality and sustainability of all those reforms that need to be implemented in the country,” Majstorović said in his opening address.
+“It is necessary that the dialogue between the professional community and governing bodies be significantly improved.
+If experts are not trusted, then there is a serious problem with the reality and sustainability of the reforms that need to be implemented in the country,” Majstorović said in his opening address.

-“Today, the supply of credible and authentic facts is not particularly high,” Dan highlighted during the discussion.
-Dan added that the facts do not say much for themselves and that they need to be carefully analysed by the expert public and research organisations, which then should propose to the government what kind of policy it should lead.
+“Today, the supply of credible and authentic facts is not particularly high,” Dan noted during the discussion.
+Dan added that facts do not say much for themselves, instead requiring analysis by expert public and research organisations, which then should propose to the government what kind of policy it should lead.

-Jović expressed his concern that “post-truth has been profoundly dominated, almost everything can happen in the society because there is no responsibility for what has been said, anyone can say anything and get the attention of the media,” Jović said.
-He also stated that it is wrong that the word “elite” has become unpopular in the public, but that it should not fall under the rule of amateurism and that work should be done to strengthen the intellectual, social and economic elite in order to “at least establish a counterpart.”
+Jović expressed his concern that “post-truth has been profoundly dominated, almost anything can happen in our society because there is no responsibility for what has been said: anyone can say anything and get the attention of the media,” Jović said.
+He also stated that it is unjust that the word “elite” has become unpopular in the public, and that society should not fall under the rule of amateurism; work should instead be done to strengthen the intellectual, social and economic elite in order to “at least establish a counterpart.”

 Vučković also spoke about establishing a counterpart.
-She believes that it is most important to cultivate the culture of dialogue and truth, the skill of listening to different opinions, as well as opposing a policy based on lies.
-Vučković emphasized that it is necessary for citizens to face the facts and that the public interest must be in the first place.
+She believes that it is highly important to cultivate a culture of dialogue and truth, the skill of listening to different opinions, as well as opposition to policy based on lies.
+Vučković emphasized that it is necessary for citizens to have access to facts and that the public interest must be the primary concern of policy.

-After their address, other participants were involved in the discussion that was moderated by Milena Lazarević, CEP Programme Director.
+After these address, other participants also participated in a discussion that was moderated by Milena Lazarević, the CEP Programme Director.

 Photo: Beta / Milan Obradović